cdstanford/dz3-artifact/README.md

 - A snapshot of the dZ3 code (i.e. only the files modified for dZ3) at the time that the artifact was built and evaluated (`/code`).

-- Executables for dZ3, Z3 and the other SMT solvers that were used as baselines (`/solvers`).
+- Executables for dZ3, Z3 and the other SMT solvers that were used as baselines (`/solvers`). **Important Edit:** the executables are missing in this repository and only in the Docker container, but `orig_directory_tree.txt` shows the original directory structure.

 - The suite of SMT benchmarks that were used for evaluation in the paper (`/benchmarks`).